DevYukine/Kurasuta/README.md

 ## Directory Tree

-In this example our setup look like this:
+In this example our setup looks like this:

 ```
 Project/